giornetta/travellerbot/docs/Character Creation Process.md

 ```
 $ You were injured in service and thus have been medically discharged from it.
-$ Due to the injury, one of your phisical characteristics must be reduced by 1, choose which one:
+$ Due to the injury, one of your physical characteristics must be reduced by 1, choose which one:
 > InlineKeyboard[Strength, Dexterity, Endurance]
 $ You are suffering an Injury Crisis!
 You'll die if you won't be able to pay {1D6x10000}Cr in Medical Care!
 ```